DOM to JSON and back

 function from a module with that name and use that as our handler.

-Finally, we use a utility function called setDataEvents
+Finally, we use a utility function called setDataEvents,

-passing it our element and our events
+passing it our element and our events object.
+This converts

 our object to a comma-separated string of key-colon-function-namne.
 The